-In any event, the emulator was released in December 2021 via the Google Play Store as an open beta.
+In any event, the emulator was initially released in December 2021 via the Google Play Store as an open beta.
 You can also sideload the APK via the AetherSX2 website.
 We’d recommend you steer clear of any other websites claiming to offer the APK.

 It’s also worth noting that the app is free to download and use, so don’t be duped by anyone saying you need to pay for it.
 This is in contrast to the DamonPS2 emulator, which is filled to the brim with ads and charges for a Pro version limited to two devices.
-If you are feeling generous, though, the AetherSX2 developer has a Patreon account for monthly donations.

 What are the AetherSX2 requirements?

 One hard requirement is that you need a 64-bit processor and a 64-bit version of Android.
 That rules out phones from 2014 or earlier in particular.
-Devices like the Nvidia Shield tube model also use a 32-bit version of Android.
+Devices like the NVIDIA Shield tube model also use a 32-bit version of Android.